Ringwood, New Jersey

-Ringwood is a borough in Passaic County, New Jersey, United States.
-As of the 2020 United States census, the borough's population was 11,735, a decline of 493 (−4.0%) from the 2010 census count of 12,228, which in turn reflected a decrease of 168 (−1.4%) from the 12,396 counted in the 2000 Census.
+Ringwood is a borough in Passaic County, in the U.S. state of New Jersey.
+As of the 2020 United States census, the borough's population was 11,735, a decrease of 493 (−4.0%) from the 2010 census count of 12,228, which in turn reflected a decrease of 168 (−1.4%) from the 12,396 counted in the 2000 census.

 It is the home of Ringwood State Park which contains the New Jersey Botanical Garden at Skylands (plus Skylands Manor), the Shepherd Lake Recreation Area and historic Ringwood Manor.

 The Borough of Ringwood was incorporated by an act of the New Jersey Legislature on February 23, 1918, from a "portion of the Township of Pompton", as one of three boroughs formed from Pompton Township, joining Bloomingdale and Wanaque, based on the results of a referendum held on March 22, 1918.
-The first organizational meeting of the Borough Council took place in the existing Borough Hall on May 6, 1918.
+The first organizational meeting of the borough council took place in the existing Borough Hall on May 6, 1918.
 The borough was named for an iron mining company in the area.